Practical Rules For Buying Ty Collectibles on eBay

 appeared at any Ty authorized retailer, you should be immediately suspicious,

 especially if that seller is located in China or Hong Kong.
 During and after

 2013, Hong Kong based sellers began listing items like this on eBay.

 Enthusiastic collectos in the USA, Canada and Europe, who believed they could

 get a jump on everyone else bought a lot of these Beanie Babies and even more

 so, the Boos.
 Those collectors got a nasty surprise.
 Most of the items shipped

 to them with scratched or mismatched eyes, open seams, other defects, or were

-missing the swing tag.
+missing swing tags.
 The products were obvious factory rejects that would not

 even qualify as "oddities."